thegreentimtam/Git-Screenplays/04 Commit, Push, Pull.md

 ## Committing

 At regular intervals you should commit changes.
-This provides a snapshot of your repository at that time, making it easy to look back at the changes to your script and files over time.
+This is like a short summary of the changes you've made, making it easy to look back at the changes to your script and files over time.

 Go to the `Source Control` tab.
 Type in a brief description of your changes and press `Ctrl + Enter`.
 You've made a commit.